nick-rc/aqua_track/README.md

 ### 1.)
 Project Directory Setup
 ### 1.1) Create the project in GitHub
 Can skip using GitHub if desire is to make repo private or just not usign that service.
-- Create the new dev elopment project in git.
+- Create the new development project in GitHub.
 - Select the preferred license and gitignore filetype

 ### 1.2) Setup Dockerfile and Docker-Compose